Admissions and Induction

 - start their personal support plan

 All of this information is then shared with teaching and support staff before a pupil is placed in their designated group.

 You should be aware of the following changes made to the law concerning children by the Children’s Act 1989, which became law in October 1991.
 Schools need to know who has “parental responsibility” for each child.
 This is to ensure that proper authority is given when the school needs parental permission.
 It will also make sure that persons with parental responsibility who do not live with a child can be provided with school reports and given an opportunity to take part in the child’s education.

 All staff within Larches are able to provide support as is needed for pupils/ parents/ carers.
-Larches has a designated Family Support Worker: Theresa Wilson and also has on site every week a school counsellor (pupils): Richard Wyatt.
+Larches has a designated Family Support Workers: Natalie Thomas.

-External support available through Larches High School.
-We can also signpost if you need help with issues relating to:
+External support is available through Larches High School and we will signpost if you need help with issues relating to:

 Health /physical well-being.